OvalQuilter/lyrics-status/README.md

 Now open the [Spotify website](open.spotify.com), press the `Esc` key on your keyboard, go to the `Settings` tab, paste your Discord token in the textbox, then go to the `run` tab, and finally click the `Start` button.
 Enjoy!

-> Note: Low connection speed may create problems.
+> Note: Slow connection speeds may cause issues.
 # Error list
 Errors that may occur while using Lyrics Status and potential fixes